hiikezoe/web-ext-webpack-plugin/README.md

   Defaults to true.

+- `lintWarningsAsErrors` (optional) - A boolean indicating if lint warnings should be treated as errors.
+Only applies if `runLint` is true.

+  Defaults to false.

 - `selfHosted` (optional) - If `true` declares that your extension will be self-hosted and disables lint messages related to hosting on addons.mozilla.org.